edangx100/MLPipeline_FastAPI/README.md

 ## CI/CD

-Github workflow [Test pipeline](.github/workflows/test_n_pulldata.yaml) is triggered at each git push.
-Pipeline test pulling of data from DVC, execute Flake8 + pytest doing every test.
+At each git push, [Github workflow](.github/workflows/test_n_pulldata.yml) is run:
+* Pulling of data from DVC is tested,
+* Flake8 is run to check code base against coding style (PEP8).
+* Pytest is run to run unit tests.

 ## Files required for Rubric